-Combined, these areas:
+Combined, these regions:

-However, at peak times journeys are likely to remain long and relatively unreliable, largely because of congestion on Auckland's southern motorway.
+However, at peak times journeys by road are likely to remain long and relatively unreliable.
+This is largely because of congestion on Auckland's motorway network.

-Fast and frequent passenger rail services between Auckland, Hamilton and Tauranga would offer a congestion-free alternative to road travel.
+Fast and frequent passenger rail services between Auckland and cities including Hamilton and Tauranga would offer an affordable, congestion-free and less carbon-intensive alternative to road travel.

-The services would also:
+Investment in inter-regional rail services would also:

 - improve the resilience of the transport network

 - reduce congestion, transport-related emissions and deaths and injuries occurring on the road network

 - reduce the conflict between freight and passenger rail services within Auckland